How to Calculate the Slope of a DEM in 3 Steps:

 Now that we have projected our DEM onto our project, we will run the Slope tool:

-Processing Toolbox → Slope
+Processing → Toolbox → Taster Terrain analysis → Slope

 Set the input layer as your DEM, and adjust the other input settings as you deem appropriate (in this case we elected to leave the default settings):